Hocti/pixi-mc/README.md

 - **must tick "Optimize Animation.json file"**
 - **Resolution 1x only** - Due to an Adobe bug, all bitmap objects should be exported at a 1x resolution.
 Despite selecting higher resolutions, bitmaps are still exported at 1x, leading to quality inconsistencies.
 - **Image Dimension Limitations**: Avoid using images larger than 2048 pixels in dimension.
-- **1px Padding Recommended:** Including a 1px padding around your assets can prevent visual artifacts, such as bleeding or aliasing, when the images are rendered in PIXI.
+- **1px Padding Recommended:** Including a 1px padding around your assets can prevent visual artifacts, such as bleeding or aliasing, when the images are rendered in PixiJS .
 This padding creates a buffer zone around each asset.
 - **Single Bitmap Grouping in Multi-Object Frames**: When a single frame MovieClip contains multiple objects, they may be grouped into one bitmap.
 To prevent this and ensure individual export of each object, extend the timeline to two frames.

 ### Filter: